Antidepressant Drugs Overview

 Due to their action on delicate neurological systems, antidepressant drugs may also have unintended physical and psychological effects.
 Like other prescription medication, antidepressants carry some risk of abuse and dependence.

-Common Antidepressant Medications
+Common Antidepressant Drugs

-Selective serotonin reuptake inhibitors (SSRIs)SSRIs are some of the most commonly prescribed antidepressants because they tend to have less severe side effects than other classes of antidepressants.
+Selective serotonin reuptake inhibitors (SSRIs)SSRIs are some of the most commonly prescribed antidepressant drugs because they tend to have less severe side effects than other classes of antidepressants.
 They work by inhibiting the reuptake of serotonin, which increases the neurotransmitter’s availability in the brain.
 Serotonin is associated with feelings of happiness so increased availability of it decreases feelings of depression.

 Serotonin antagonist and reuptake inhibitors (SARIs)SARIs also work primarily on serotonin but have a dual function, as an antagonist and a reuptake inhibitor.
 This means that in addition to preventing the reuptake of serotonin, they block the function of the serotonin transporter protein so more serotonin is actively available.
 Though they’re approved for use against depression, they are also sometimes used for anxiety or insomnia.